-The Company's investment portfolio generated a loss from investments of USD 175.3 million (including investment expenses and charges) in 2022 (2021: USD 10.6 million loss).
-The pre-tax total return on average cash and investment was negative 11.1% inclusive of foreign exchange losses that hedge liabilities (2021: 0.6%).
-Investment performance was adversely impacted by the increase in sovereign interest rates, widening in credit spreads and weakening Euro and GBP against US dollar.
+The Company's investment portfolio generated a gain from investments of USD 108.8 million (including investment expenses and charges) in 2023 (2022: USD 175.3 million loss).
+The pre-tax total return on average cash and investment was favourable at 6.9% inclusive of foreign exchange losses that hedge liabilities (2022: 11.1% loss).
+Investment performance was positively impacted by the portfolio yield, the rally in equity markets, spread tightening and strengthening Euro and GBP against US dollar.

-2022 2021
+2023 2022

 USD'000 USD'000

-Investment expenses and charges 2,722 2,776
+Investment expenses and charges 2,455 2,722